xinwenfu/WinSoftwareSec/README.md

 * Minimum requirement.
 [Vunerable Chat (VChat) Server: VChat.exe, Essfun.dll](https://github.com/xinwenfu/vchat/tree/main/Server).
 VChat GUI.exe can start VChat.exe as a background process although not really needed.
 If our Windows VM is used, VChat is installed by default.
   * C:\Tools\vchat\VChat.exe
   * If VChat.exe is accidentally removed, copy from C:\Tools\vchat\Backup
+* Windows configuratiions
   * Disable Windows Firewall by default
   * Disable all Exploit Protection features by default

 ### Kali
 Our [Customized Kali VM](https://www.cs.uml.edu/~xinwenfu/Tools/Kali-40G-2025.ova) is installed with tools Kali does not ship by default and also our own tools.